Maicon (footballer, born May 1988)

-Maicon Pereira de Oliveira (8 May 1988 – 8 February 2014) commonly known as Maicon, was a Brazilian footballer who played in the Ukrainian Premier League for most of his professional career.
-He performed as a striker.
+Maicon Pereira de Oliveira (8 May 1988 – 8 February 2014) commonly known as Maicon, was a Brazilian professional footballer who played as a forward in the Ukrainian Premier League for most of his professional career.

-Club career
+Career

 Volyn Lutsk

 Maicon was born in Rio de Janeiro, Brazil.
 In 2009, he moved to Ukrainian Premier League club Volyn Lutsk from Atlético Mogi.
 In his first season with the club he scored 13 goals in 18 matches in the First League (Persha Liha), guiding Volyn to promotion to the Premier League after a second-place finish.
-He made a further 3 cup appearances, however he failed to score a goal in them.
+He made a further three cup appearances, however he failed to score a goal in them.
 In his second season, he was unable to keep up his scoring rate from the previous season and, despite netting a hat trick in the cup, he was loaned to Steaua București for the second half of the season.
 He scored 5 goals in 16 appearances in his second season with the club, including just 2 goals from 15 league matches.